jeetsigmoid/ecomm-datasources/README.md

 This project gives a ready-made framework to fetch sales data and Ads Performance data from multiple retailers.
 With a minimum changes, pipelines will be ready to integrate.
 It features:

-- **Amazon Ads Data Extraction**: Automated extraction of sales order data from SAP VA05 transaction
+- **Amazon Ads Data Extraction**: Extraction of Amazon Ads report type API.
-- **Amazon Marketing Central Extraction**: Intelligent data analysis using GPT-4 with custom tools
+- **Amazon Marketing Central Extraction**: Designed to run AMC queries and data extraction.
-- **Walmart Data Feeds Extraction**: Generation of PDF reports with visualizations
+- **Walmart Data Feeds Extraction**: Walmart Omni Sales data ingestion process.
-- **Instacart Integration**: SQLite database for data storage and querying
+- **Instacart Integration**: Instacart Data Ingestion process.

 ## 📁 Project Structure